croz-ltd/dpcmder/README.md

                        filestore mode view / object mode view / status mode view
-                     - when using SOMA access changed objects are marked and object changes can be shown using diff (d key) ?                    - show status information for the current DataPower object P                    - show DataPower policy for the current DataPower object (can be used only on service, policy, matches,rules & actions) exports the current DataPower object, analyzes it and
+                     - when using SOMA access changed objects are marked and object changes can be shown using diff (d key) ?                    - show status information for the current DataPower object, local directory or local file
+P                    - show DataPower policy for the current DataPower object
+                       (can be used only on service, policy, matches,rules & actions) exports the current DataPower object, analyzes it and